Criteria for Selection

 The Library welcomes unrestricted monetary donations for use in building the collection.
 Donors should be directed to the Library Director.
 If a donor wishes to specify a part of the collection the donation should be used for, he or she will be referred to the appropriate selector for discussion.
 Memorial gifts that have been specified for use in developing the collection will be recognized with book plates.
 The Library is not required to accept monetary donations that are restricted to the acquisition of specific titles.

-Replacement of Lost/Damaged Materials by Patrons
+Replacement of Lost/Damaged Materials

 Patrons are required to compensate the library for lost/damaged materials through payment for the items.
 Replacement copies will be accepted in lieu of payment, as long as they are new and in the same format as the copy they are replacing.